 - Reviewing the credential levels of the medical staff on hand during infusions

-- Understanding what monitoring and emergency equipment protects your safety
+- Understanding what monitoring and emergency equipment is used for your safety

 - Clarifying Ketamine pricing and payment options

-Different specialties bring varying levels of exposure to and experience with low-dose Ketamine treatments.
-Always check on your doctor’s experience, reviews, and outcomes.
-The safety and efficacy of your treatments are your first priority.
+Always check on their experience, reviews, and outcomes.
+The safety and efficacy of your treatments is your first priority.